 If you've been disappointed with the interior quality of the older Soul, you could be in for a surprise because it's taken a noticeable step up in desirability with this latest model.
 Not only are there soft-touch plastics on top of the doors and dashboard, the switchgear feels good to press and twirl, and the 10.25-inch widescreen looks impressive.
 The larger screen also allows different pieces of information like the sat nav and trip computer or media to be displayed alongside each other.

-Currently the Soul EV is only available in First Edition trim, which is a range-topping specification in Kia's other models.
+Currently the Soul EV is only available in Maxx trim, which is a range-topping specification in Kia's other models.
 This includes a head-up display and seven-inch OLED screen within the instrument binnacle.
-Tech fans may also appreciate a wireless phone charger, rear-view camera and 10-speaker Harmon Kardon sound system with a subwoofer.
+Tech fans will also appreciate the wireless phone charger, rear-view camera and 10-speaker Harmon Kardon sound system with a subwoofer.